CatalinaFonsecaSilva/Final-Project-SPA---React/README.md

 4. **Carousel**:
    Component that allows to visualize images in a predetermined order by using two buttons `next` and `previous` .

-5. **ProjectsData**:
+5. **Projects**:
    Under construction...
-It will contain the information of the woven projects that I have realized in my free time.
+It will contain the information of the knitted projects that I have realized in my free time.